citrusvanilla/tinyflux/docs/source/measurements.rst

 Working with Measurements
 -------------------------

 TinyFlux supports working with multiple measurements.
-A measurement is analagous to a "table" in traditional RDMS.
+A measurement is analogous to a "table" in traditional RDMS.
 By accessing TinyFlux through a measurement, the same database API is utilized, but with a filter for the passed measurement.

-To access TinyFlux through a measurment, use ``db.measurement(name)``:
+To access TinyFlux through a measurement, use ``db.measurement(name)``:

 >>> db = TinyFlux("my_db.csv")
 >>> m = db.measurement("my_measurement")